 You can contact Arts Access directly on Voice: 9699 8299 or TTY: 9699 7636, or email email@example.com.

-Companion Cards are issued to people with a significant, permanent disability, who can demonstrate that they are unable to access most community activities and venues without attendant care support.
-MTC offers Companion Card holders a free ticket for their companion to attend the performance and assist with their access needs.
+Companion Cards are issued to people with significant, permanent disability, who can demonstrate that they are unable to participate in all community activities, or attend venues and events without a carer in attendance, providing high level support.
+Melbourne Theatre Company offers Companion Card holders a free ticket for their companion to attend the performance and assist with their access needs.
 Learn more about Companion Card bookings.

 Select access services are made possible with generous support from Arts Centre Melbourne and the Gailey Lazarus Foundation.

 Prepare for your visit to Southbank Theatre with our virtual tour.
 Explore our two performance spaces – the Sumner and the Lawler – as well as bars, foyers, function spaces, the Melbourne Theatre Company Box Office and backstage areas like the dressing rooms.

 Virtual tour made possible by Virtual School Victoria and the Victorian Department of Education and Training.

 Frequently Asked Questions

 From ticket exchange flexibility to what to expect on arrival, read some of our FAQs here.

 Melbourne Theatre Company productions are staged at two iconic venues in Melbourne’s Arts precinct: Southbank Theatre and Arts Centre Melbourne.